ckf42/codelib/py/readme.md

 ## extractBib.py

-Extract entries in a `bib` file that are cited in the given `TeX` file and put them to `stdout` or put them in a separete file.
+Extract entries in a `bib` file that are cited in the given `TeX` file and put them to `stdout` or put them in a separate file.

+Requires `bibtexparser~1.0`

 ## extractUMM.py